davidanthonyn/davidanthonyn/README.md

 - ❓ Ask me about anything related to web development

-- ⚡ Fun fact: I'm also a multimedia person, like using Figma, Photoshop, and Premiere Pro
+- ⚡ Fun fact: I'm also a multimedia editor person, like using Figma & Photoshop for photos and mockups, and Premiere Pro & After Effects for videos

 <br/>